mnbmscit/responsive-media-gallery/readme.txt

 == Description ==

-Create beautiful responsive gallery slideshows within minutes
+Now you can create beautiful responsive gallery slideshows within minutes

 Leveraging the new built in gallery user interface in WordPress, you can now drag and drop images to create perfectly responsive gallery slideshows with ease